B2.2 Understand the divisibility rules and use them to determine whether numbers are divisible by 2, 3, 4, 5, 6, 8, 9, and 10.

 • divisible by another number.

-Even or Odd numbers
+Even or Odd Numbers

 If a whole number is divisible into two equal parts, it is an even number; otherwise, it is an odd number.
 The definition of even and odd numbers is therefore associated with the relation of divisibility or non-divisibility by two.

-It is in the context of activities that students should be led to note that all whole numbers with the digit 0, 2, 4, 6 or 8 in the ones position are even numbers, while those with the digit 1, 3, 5, 7 or 9 in the ones position are odd numbers.
+It is in the context of activities that students should be supported to notice that all whole numbers with the digit 0, 2, 4, 6 or 8 in the ones position are even numbers, while those with the digit 1, 3, 5, 7 or 9 in the ones position are odd numbers.
 These observations allow them to quickly recognize whether a number is even or odd without having to check the divisibility by two.

 Factor and Divisor of a Number